-RHS Hampton Court Garden Festival
+RHS Hampton Court Palace Garden Festival 2025

 This border celebrates the connection that evolved between hummingbirds and Lamiaceae plants such as Salvia and Monarda.
 Featuring a curated selection of their favoured nectar-rich orange and red blooms, the planting creates an inviting habitat inspired by these fascinating pollinators.